acheronfail/pixel-picker/README.md

 #### Setting up the project

-PixelPicker uses `carthage` to manage its dependencies (you can install it with `brew`).
-To build PixelPicker on your machine:
+Pixel Picker uses `carthage` to manage its dependencies (you can install it with `brew`).
+To build Pixel Picker on your machine:

 ```bash
 # Clone the repository